isomerpages/mof-vital/media-library/publications/_posts/2022-10-18-post-CE’s presentation at the 25th Asian Shared Services and Outsourcing Week.md

 1. (Slide 1) Ladies and Gentlemen, good morning.
 My name is Dennis, Chief Executive of VITAL, Ministry of Finance.
 A warm welcome to all our international delegates!
 It is good to see so many Shared Services leaders in person.
 I hope you get some time to enjoy Singapore!</p>

 <p style="font-size: 20px;color:#585858;text-align:justify;">
-2. (Slide 1) The topic of my presentation is “Modernising your Shared Services Digital Infrastructure to Support Hybrid Models and Agile Operations”.
+2. (Slide 1) The topic of my presentation is <i>“Modernising your Shared Services Digital Infrastructure to Support Hybrid Models and Agile Operations”</i>.
 This is not going to be a technical talk for CIOs, but more on how VITAL is pushing ourselves to develop digital capabilities, to remain relevant, in the world of endemic COVID.</p>

 <p style="font-size: 20px;color:#585858;text-align:justify;">
 3. (Slide 2) To do that, I would need to set the context of VITAL and how we have evolved and transformed in the past 3 years.</p>